core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'algorithms' array additionally includes:

-   - 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
-This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.
+   - 'alg_signature', which specifies Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this signature algorithm.

-   - 'par_countersign', which specifies the CBOR array Counter Signature Parameters from the Common Context.
-In particular:

-      - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.
-This is the first element of the CBOR array Counter Signature Parameters from the Common Context.

-      - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
-This is the second element of the CBOR array Counter Signature Parameters from the Common Context.
+   - 'alg_signature_enc', which specifies Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Signature Encryption Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.

+   - 'alg_pairwise_key_agreement', which specifies Pairwise Key Agreement Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Pairwise Key Agreement Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this KDF algorithm.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).